pfuntner/toys/doc/argparse.md

     - Built-in help for the caller

     It helps that I've incorporated a template in a kind of skeleton script that I use when I create any new Python script because I had coming up with it from scratch.
-- The real magic of this tool comes from the honest-to-goodness Python `argparse` script.
+- The real magic of this tool comes from the honest-to-goodness Python `argparse` module.
 The hard part was encapsulating argparse-like information so it could be stashed in a bash script and reused in multiple calls: not only the argument definitions but the results of parsing.
 - I'm honestly not using this tool as much as I could.
 Frankly I prefer Python for tools and I kind of did this just an exercise but I had a lot of fun proving that it can be done.

     I mentioned having a skeleton for a new Python script - I could likely do something similar for a bash script and that could facilitate my use of this tool but these days my bash scripts are pretty minimal - if I have to do something even slightly complicated, I'll slip into Python mode.